Funecio-Agrante/ocd-compilation-generator/output_markdown/GodsOnChainFeb1_2025.md

 | @imx.center | [Gumeta Update: Deck Codes!](https://peakd.com/hive-173286/@imx.center/gumeta-update-deck-codes) |
 <p></p>

-An important update that matters a lot to every player using Gumeta (seriously, that should literally be everyone) that brings deck codes for easy import into the game client or any other place you need.
+An important update that matters to every player using Gumeta (seriously, that should literally be everyone) bringing deck codes for easy import into the game client or any other place you need.

 [![Gumeta Update: Deck Codes!](https://files.peakd.com/file/peakd-hive/imx.center/23vsb4KMtqmRG6HPpi5YLixc4go3jUQuwyQJt6XiTJttfXcJDzkMoxZ7sZuEepBEZ5Kzp.png)](https://peakd.com/hive-173286/@imx.center/gumeta-update-deck-codes)

 > Did I say no more updates on Gumeta?
-I probably meant less focus on Gumeta development :)/nTo be honest, with the new Battle Pass and recent improvements in Gods Unchained, the future looks bright and I found new motivation to make Gumeta even better./nThis is a feature many of you were waiting for, especially...
+I probably meant less focus on Gumeta development :)<br>To be honest, with the new Battle Pass and recent improvements in Gods Unchained, the future looks bright and I found new motivation to make Gumeta even better.<br>This is a feature many of you were waiting for, especially...

 ![Compilation Divider.png](https://files.peakd.com/file/peakd-hive/agrante/23tbD2c2P2Leh2C6yJjGmLfCjsWoYQkP8CUjXJ2aY9RePdzxXp1Beoax18mw1zGRpQ2Kx.png)